 Because a move like this smacks of “selling out” and “destroying the game concept,” and it coincides with what can only be described as criminal negligence of the Beyond the Sword expansion, the community has been at best, suspicious, and at worst, behaving like forum trolls at a n00b feeding frenzy.
 And they have every right to have this attitude.

 For starters, Firaxis is cultivating as much ill will as humanly possible with the Beyond the Sword expansion.
-The launch version (like all PC games these days) was bug ridden, requiring a patch. → Read the rest
+The launch version (like all PC games these days) was bug ridden, requiring a patch. → Is that an article in your pants, or are you just happy to read me?

 Thanksiving Post – Game Movies